Ticonderoga, NY (FTC)

 The Moriah region on the western banks of Lake Champlain, which was found to be rich in iron ore, developed many processing furnaces in the 1860s.
 Several forges were built in Ticonderoga, but met with little success.
 However, the Ticonderoga Paper and Pulp Company established a mill in 1882, and more followed.
-In 1925, the operation was purchased by International Paper.
-The mill continues to operate today and still employs more than 1,000 people.
+In 1925, the operation was purchased by International Paper, and the mill continues to operate today.

 Another mining exploit brought Ticonderoga unique fame, following discovery of very pure graphite ore on Lead Mountain in 1815.
 Graphite’s first general use was for polishing household stoves.
 In 1839, a patent was issued to a local entrepreneur for graphite-leaded pencils, and the American Graphite company made the Ticonderoga pencil famous.
 Graphite is also used to line crucibles in steelmaking.

 The Delaware and Hudson Railway (D&H) first opened a depot in Ticonderoga as a stop for their freight line that followed along the Delaware and Hudson Canal.
 By the time the canal had closed in 1891, it had become increasingly more time and cost efficient to move freight and passengers by rail up the prosperous line north from Saratoga Springs.
 Between the closing of their canal and the first few decades of the 20th century, D&H continued to buy up parts of competing railway lines in the eastern half of New York State.
 By 1907, D&H owned the entire track between New York City and Montreal, Quebec, establishing, for the first time, a direct, dedicated line connecting the two cities.
 Ticonderoga was a stop along this important rail line, and in 1913 received the passenger station it needed.